 Although small businesses make up over two-thirds of the U.S. economy, only 9.1% of those enterprises are veteran-owned.
 So, we are a rare breed, yet necessary in helping keep the country operating, even during the COVID-19 pandemic.
 Also, from the SBA’s 2017 Statistical Report mentioned in paragraph one, veteran entrepreneurs serve in an array of product and service industries.

 According to the chart above, nearly 13% of the insurance and finance industry consists of businesses owned by U.S. veterans.
 Also, industries like construction, transportation, and agriculture/farming have a steady percentage of veteran entrepreneur concentration of over 11%.
 Lastly, between 10%-11% of the professional, technical service, and manufacturing industry businesses are owned by veterans.

 Start with the Right Marketing Partner for Your Business

 Fortunately, more organizations and companies are starting to provide dedicated help to vets to ensure their entrepreneurial success.
 As a veteran-owned business marketing firm, BUILDINGBLOCKS is committed to helping you find the right opportunities to grow your business.

 Let us introduce you to a few marketing strategies that could help you build more reliable connections with current and potential clients.
-Learn how we can best serve you by scheduling a consultation today.
+Learn how we can best serve you by contacting us today.